The Sidoli lab applies mass spectrometry to cell biology

 Our work focuses in identifying new mechanisms that regulate chromatin, the control panel of the cell.
 We develop and exploit proteomics techniques to define how chromatin dynamics define how we look like… and how we can intercept disease development

-Photo section updated August 17th, 2019 (Unpacking equipment)
+Photo section updated September 16th, 2019 (Interstellar initiative and Unpacking equipment)